Impala hunting is conducted in woodland and savanna areas.

-Impala trophies have a Horn Length of approximately 22 – 24 inches.
+Impala trophies have a Horn length of approximately 22 – 24 inches.
 The minimum qualification score under Safari Club International for an Impala is 52.
-Add the length of each horn and the circumference of the bases to get your score SCI score.
+Add the length of each horn and the bases’ circumference to get your SCI score.

 How do you judge an Impala trophy?

 As with all African animals, a thick, heavy, darkened neck is the first sign of maturity and often the most visible maturity characteristic when observing at a distance.

 Look at the bases and ensure they are solid and prominent.
 A good symmetrical shape with smooth tips signifies an old ram and a trophy worth considering.
 The ram should stand out in the herd.

 When can you hunt Impala in South Africa?

 There are no seasonal restrictions on trophy impala hunting in the Eastern Cape of South Africa.